Justin-Kereszturi/simple-file-upload-web-interface-for-afl-fuzz/README.md

 Once you upload the file and want to fuzz it, kill the server and it will continue.
 You will need to modify the code a bit if the binary you want to move into the bin isn't called a.out

-More Feactures will be added very soon
+More features will be added very soon